keeanalbao/cse15l-lab-reports/lab3.md

 ```

 In this second codeblock, I searched for all the files that started with `pmed` within the `plos` directory and deleted them.
+This is useful because it allows the user to remove files that they don't need, which also frees up disk space.
+It also allows them to delete a group of files quickly by giving a specific criteria.

 *Before:*